tock/tock/doc/reference/trd-syscalls.md

 a simple success return value but requires a failure with one 32-bit value so the pointer can be passed back.

-Every system call MUST return only one failure and only one success type.
-Different system calls may use different failure and success types, but any specific system call returns exactly one of each.
-If an operation might have different success return types or failure return types, then it should be split into multiple system calls.
+Every system call MUST return only one failure and only one success variant.
+Different system calls may use different failure and success variants, but any specific system call returns exactly one of each.
+If an operation might have different success return variants or failure return variants, then it should be split into multiple system calls.

-This requirement of a single failure type and a single success type is to simplify userspace implementations and preclude them from having to handle many different cases.
+This requirement of a single failure variant and a single success variant is to simplify userspace implementations and preclude them from having to handle many different cases.
 The presence of many difference cases suggests that the operation should be split up -- there is non-determinism in its execution or its meaning is overloaded.
 It also fits